FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_tribute-songs/1987-05-11-pulp-freaks.md

 > Underweight goddess.

 <cite>[David Kurley](https://www.pulpwiki.net/Pulp/AnorexicBeauty)</cite>

+### Dedicated
+Pulp dedicated Track No: 7 - Anorexic Beauty to Lena Zavaroni.

 ### Details
 > It wasn’t originally a Pulp song.
 Written by David Kurley of early-Pulp contemporaries New Model Soldier, it was sold to Russell for £1 after a gig.
 The song dates back to an earlier David Kurley band, Blimp, who featured a young Magnus Doyle on drums.